usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_101.md

 ## Step zero: an identity pipeline

+To verify syntactic correctness (well-formedness) - does it parse?

+To transcode a file from one encoding to another

+### 0.01 - what is a &ldquo;document&rdquo;

+### 0.1 - loading documents known in advance

+### 0.2 - binding a document to an input port

+### 0.3 - loading documents dynamically on discovery with `p:directory-list`

+### 0.4 - saving results to the file system

+### 0.5 - exposing results on an output port

+## Step zero-point-five: XML to JSON and back

+XML and JSON are both *data serializations*, a term that designates how each of them is to be considered and treated – irrespective of any questions of information storage – as a *sequence of characters*.
+This is a very important commonality, which makes it possible to bring them together in a single processing environment such as XProc.

+Along with *plain text*, perhaps the most important data serialization or &ldquo;format&rdquo; as we call them, of the three.

+A simple XProc pipeline can be used to demonstrate this.
+While doing so, it shows also while this is not as simple a process as it seems.
+Merely to convert from format to format is not enough.

 ## Step one: convert some OSCAL XML into OSCAL JSON

 [An acquisition pipeline](../../../projects/oscal-convert/GRAB-RESOURCES.xpl) in the project folder collects some OSCAL onto the local system, where it can be managed, easily inspected, controlled, and edited if necessary.